Scenic Train Rides in new hampshire

 Clack-clack-clack choo choo! ...
 Scenic train rides in New Hampshire provide their own yesteryear soundtrack.
 Did you know that New Hampshire made railroad history time after time in the 1800s?
 Naysayers told Sylvester Marsh that he "might as well build a railway to the moon," but in 1869, the world's first mountain-climbing train scaled 6,288-foot Mount Washington.
 Rides aboard the Mount Washington Cog Railway, a National Historic Engineering Landmark, still wow all ages.
 The Frankenstein Trestle through Crawford Notch was also deemed to be an impossibility, but on Conway Scenic Railroad's Notch Train excursions, you'll learn that trains first crossed this narrow mountain ravine in 1875.

 Leaf peepers love New Hampshire's scenic train trips.
-Kids are enchanted as Polar Express and Santa Express trains bring holiday magic to life.
+Kids are enchanted as Journey to the North Pole and Santa Express trains bring holiday magic to life.
 And railroad buffs appreciate the rare chance to embark on an authentic, hours-long rail journey or to see a steam locomotive in action.
 Contact these New Hampshire tourist-train operators for pricing, details, and reservations.

 New Hampshire's fine-dining restaurant with an ever-changing view is one of only about a dozen upscale dinner trains in the nation.
 You'll be seated in one of three historic dining cars for a memorable five-course meal.
 Departures are available spring through fall.